MainfluxLabs/docs/docs/messaging.md

 #### Creating Channel with Profile

 When creating or editing a channel we can add a `profile` field with the corresponding profile structure value in the metadata.
 A profile must contain a `content_type` field defines the payload format of messages in order to transform and store them properly.
-Available formats are SenML, CBOR, and JSON.
-Values to set to use define these formats are correspondingly `application/senml+json`, `application/senml+cbor` and `application/json`.
+Available formats are SenML, CBOR, and JSON and they can be defined correspondingly with values `application/senml+json`, `application/senml+cbor` and `application/json`.
-Additionally, if `content_type` is defined as `application/json`, you can set the `time_field` structure to define the `name` payload field to use as timestamp, the timestamp `format` of the and the timestamp `location`.
+Additionally, if `content_type` is defined as `application/json`, you can set the `time_field` structure to define the `name` payload field to use as timestamp, the timestamp `format` and the timestamp `location`.

 Here's an example of `SenML` metadata:
 ```